 An obstruction of the first segment of the small intestine (duodenum) may be caused by cancer of the pancreas, scarring from an ulcer, or Crohn disease.
 Rarely, a gallstone, a mass of undigested food, or a collection of parasitic worms may block other parts of the small intestine.

 An obstruction of the large intestine is commonly caused by cancer, diverticulitis, or a hard lump of stool (fecal impaction).
 Adhesions and volvulus are less common causes of obstruction of the large intestine.

 Symptoms of intestinal obstruction usually include cramping pain in the abdomen, accompanied by bloating and loss of appetite.
+Pain tends to come in waves and eventually becomes continuous.
 Vomiting is common with obstruction of the small intestine but is less common and begins later with obstruction of the large intestine.

 Complete obstruction causes severe constipation, whereas partial obstruction may cause diarrhea.

 With strangulation, pain may become severe and steady.
 A fever is common and is particularly likely if the intestinal wall ruptures.